okta/okta-sdk-dotnet/docs/InlineHookApi.md

 Retrieve an Inline Hook

-Gets an inline hook by ID
+Retrieves an inline hook by `inlineHookId`

 ### Example
 ```csharp